-If you need to apply for Supplementary Assessment based on medical and/or compassionate grounds, you will need to complete a Supplementary Application Form (DOC 94KB) and submit this to your Faculty within 3 working days of the examination taking place or assignment due date.
+If you need to apply for Deferred Assessment based on medical and/or compassionate grounds, you will need to complete and submit an application form to your Faculty within 3 working days of the examination taking place or assignment due date.
 Your application will be considered by the Faculty and you will be notified of the outcome accordingly.

-If you have been offered Supplementary Assessment, you will see a Supplementary indicator on your Academic Transcript.
-Eg P/M (*/M indicates Supplementary Assessment has been awarded on medical or compassionate grounds).
+If you have been offered a Deferred Assessment, you will see a Deferred Assessment indicator on your results.
+Eg P/M (*/M indicates Deferred Assessment has been awarded on medical or compassionate grounds).

-Please note: The Deferred and Supplementary Examination timetable can be released up to 24 hours prior to the examination period commencing due to tight marking deadlines.
-Please ensure you monitor the Student Information System is monitored for details of your personalised Supplementary examination dates, times and seating allocation (Note, seating allocation will only appear when the timetable is in 'Final' status).
+Please note: The Deferred and Supplementary Examination timetable can be released up to only 24 hours prior to the examination period commencing due to tight marking deadlines.
+Please ensure you monitor the Student Information System for details of your personalised Deferred and Supplementary Examination dates, times and seating allocation (Note; seating allocation will only appear when the timetable is in 'Final' status).

-Supplementary examination dates for 2013
+Deferred and Supplementary Examination dates for 2016

-- 22 - 27 July 2013 (Semester 1 topics only)
+- 18 - 23 July 2016 (Semester 1 topics only)

-- 10 - 15 February 2014 (Semester 2 topics only)
+- 5 - 10 December 2016 (Semester 2 topics only)